This is part 2 of our 4 part Customer Journey Stages series. Click below to view the following stages:

 Use Strategic Outreach and Targeted Promotions to Capture Customer Attention

-The weeks and days leading up to and following holidays surround customers with sensory overload, including deals and discounts from competitors online and offline.
-This is perhaps the busiest part of all the customer journey stages.
+Modern consumers are subject to sensory overload from multiple sources, including deals and discounts from competitors online and offline.
+The ‘Attention Getting’ stage is clearly the busiest of all the customer journey stages.

 You can ensure strong CTRs and conversion rates using data you already collect — including that which shows top referring platforms and ad performance — to home in on the key customers you want to reach.
-By focusing on the platforms that garner the best engagement rates, customers are more likely to click on your ads during the holiday madness.
+By focusing on the channels that garner the best engagement rates, customers are more likely to click on your Rich Media messaging, via SMS provides an excellent method for this.

 With VoiceSage’s direct-marketing services, you can generate automated, personalized, and dynamic messaging across channels and devices.
 Utilizing phone and email information collected early in the customer journey, you can cut through the impersonal noise that customers encounter from other companies around the holidays.